 BB Biotech makes a small number of new investments each year.
 Over the past three years, it has made a total of 19 new investments: seven in 2020, five in 2019 and seven in 2018.

 The new holdings added to the portfolio last year were in Relay Therapeutics, Generation Bio, Fate Therapeutics, Black Diamond Therapeutics, Mersana, Beam Therapeutics and Biogen.
 All but one (Mersana), have shown a positive share price return to date, with Fate Therapeutics being a particular standout with a more than three-fold rise.

 The investment in Biogen is described as a tactical one, effectively BB Biotech’s managers believe there is a better chance of approval of the company’s Alzheimer’s treatment aducanumab that is reflected in the current share price.
-Furthermore, as a large cap biotech stock, Biogen would normally fall outside the company’s investment universe, but it sees this as a special situation.
+Furthermore, as a large cap bio, Biogen would normally fall outside the company’s investment universe, but it sees this as a special situation.
 The market has been very sceptical of aducanumab’s chances of gaining approval, but this may be changing after the FDA recently requested addition time to complete its review.
 A decision must now be rendered by the agency by 7 June 2021.

 Five investments were made in 2019: Molecular Templates, Arvinas, Crispr, Homology Medicines and Argenx, the latter which has more than doubled in size over two years and already become a core holding.
 However, for this cohort, the performance data are more mixed, but perhaps also more representative of the risk/reward inherent of investing in early-stage biotech: three are positive, two strongly so, but two are negative, having encountered difficulties or seeing a competitive position erode.